JeanPeyreMesMots/subprobe-py/README.md

 # 🔍 SubEnum

-A fast, concurrent subdomain enumerator written in Python.
-Probes subdomains from a wordlist using multithreaded HTTP(S) requests, with colored output and a clean summary.
+A very simple script to enumerate subdomains of a domain, and write them into a file.

 ## Features